For Students

 EXPLORE

-The Anne Frank Project's Director, Professor Drew Kahn, is teaching two courses in Fall 2024.
-Courses include:
+The Anne Frank Project's Director, Professor Drew Kahn, is teaching one course applicable to all majors in Fall 2025.

-Ensemble Theater, THA 470.
+• Ensemble Theater, THA 470.
 Share your story through the process of building a play.
 Students will create an original play that will be tour to over 20 local high schools in the spring; Students will also learn AFP’s Story-Based Learning curriculum.
-Applicable to ALL disciplines

 DIVEDEEPER